Analysis | What you need to know from Wednesday’s White House coronavirus briefing

 “In the United States, we have plenty of food for all of our citizens.
 I want to be clear, the bare store shelves that you may see in some cities in the country are a demand issue, not a supply issue,” he said.

-Another concern is virus outbreaks at plant, like the one this weekend that forced a large pork processing plant to shut down, may affect the food supply.
+Another concern is that virus outbreaks at meat plants, like the one this past weekend that forced a large pork processing plant to shut down, may affect the food supply.